 The strength and stamina required in weight training with progressive overload can be taxing on the body.
-For the ones who are looking to burn those extra calories, must ensure that the excess fat is utilized in metabolism and the muscles are not fatigued.
+The ones who are looking to burn those extra calories must ensure that the excess fat is utilized in metabolism and the muscles are not fatigued.
 The body stores the elements needed for the muscles to produce power.
-Some elements are produced naturally inside the body; for the rest, the body is dependent on the dietary intake.
+Some elements are produced naturally inside the body; for the rest, the body is dependent on dietary intake.
 To make sure that the body does not deplete the muscles while burning calories and gaining muscles.
 Ensure that you provide an ample amount of nutrients for the body to store and produce the strength to increase stamina and muscle tissues and burn those extra calories without burning your muscle tissues.

 Creatine contains Creatine Monohydrate that supplies the essential energy source for your muscles and keeps the muscles hydrated.
 It is easily digestible and helps you to gain strength, increase stamina, and recover fast.

 Creatine Monohydrate 5000 mg: The muscle uses phosphate bonded with creatine to create the energy required for strength training.
 The primary source of power for the muscles to gain strength and stamina.
 Creatine also helps to keep the muscles hydrated by drawing water into them and increases protein synthesis.
 Thus, it ensures that you have the strength and stamina required to undergo the training, and you recover fast.
 Creatine Monohydrate improves muscle size and helps in gaining strength and endurance.

 Q: Is it a pre-workout or a post-workout supplement?

 A: You can use it as a pre as well as post-workout diet.

 A: A single scoop can be used with 8-10 oz of water, half an hour before or after training sessions.

 Q: Can it be used with other supplements?